balemansteve/holbertonschool-printf/README.md

 3)	Instructions.
-Clone this repository in the local machine
+Clone this repository in the local machine.
-Compiles the file _printf.c
+Compiles the file _printf.c.
-Run the resulting program
+Run the resulting program.
-Try different formats and arguments to verify the function´soperation
+Try different formats and arguments to verify the functions operation.

 4)	Authors.
-This project was created by Elia�n Gona�lez and Bryanleman.
+This project was created by Elián González and Bryan Alemán.